-When looking at universities, you’ve probably checked out the course, how far it is from home, and what the nightlife is like.
+When looking at universities to apply to, you’ve probably checked out the courses, how far it is from home, and what the nightlife is like…

-It’s always worth considering the future while you’re at uni, and if you go to a place with links in the industry you want to get into, you’d be silly not to take advantage.
+It’s always worth considering the future while you’re at uni, and if you head to a place with some great partnerships, there’s going to be so many options available for you, so you should definitely take advantage.

 It's a similar situation if you've studied abroad.
 Even if it’s just for a semester, you’re more likely to have picked up some language skills, and you’ll have shown you’re more adaptable, appreciative of other cultures, and able to cope with the stresses that living in another country can bring.